openvm-org/openvm/book/src/using-extensions/pairing.md

 Where $c$ is the residue witness and $s$ is the scaling factor (BLS12-381) or cubic non-residue power (BN254), and the input $f$ is the result of the multi-Miller loop.
 The `p0`, `p1`, `q0`, `q1` points are the same as those used in the multi_miller_loop function.

-## CLI
+## Running via CLI

-### Configuration
+### Config parameters

-In order to run the pairing check in CLI, we'll need to create an `openvm.toml` configuration file somewhere.
-Its contents contains all of the necessary configuration information for enabling the OpenVM components that are used in the pairing check.
+For the guest program to build successfully, we'll need to create an `openvm.toml` configuration file somewhere.
+It contains all of the necessary configuration information for enabling the OpenVM components that are used in the pairing check.

 ```toml
 # openvm.toml